 Once you have passed the OSCE exam, you will join our preceptorship programme to help you build your skills and confidence as a registered nurse at Royal Papworth Hospital.

 If you join the Trust as a Healthcare Support Worker, you will be enrolled onto the Care Certificate course (unless you have already taken the course elsewhere).
-Once you have gained the Care Certificate, you may wish to apply for further training, with the aim of eventually becoming a registered nurse.
-We currently support staff to complete the Level 3 Senior Healthcare Support Worker Apprenticeship, Level 5 Assistant Practitioner Apprenticeship and the Level 5 Nursing Associate Apprenticeship.
-We also currently have two staff members taking part in the Level 6 Registered Nurse Top-Up Degree programme.
+Once you have gained the Care Certificate, you may wish to apply for further training, we offer an in-house HCSW development programme which consists of a mixture of face-to-face study days and virtual learning.
+Other training paths exist in conjunction with our local universities which offer apprenticeship routes into Nursing Associate and Registered Nursing roles.
+We currently support staff on the following apprenticeships; Level 5 Assistant Practitioner Apprenticeship, the Level 5 Nursing Associate Apprenticeship and the Level 6 Registered Nurse Degree top up programme.

-At Royal Papworth Hospital, we support nurses who have taken a career break - for whatever reason - to regain their nursing licence and practice as a registered nurse.
+At Royal Papworth Hospital, we support nurses who have taken a career break - for whatever reason - to regain their NMC Pin and practice as a registered nurse.
 Nurses who are returning to practice are eligible to join us as a Band 3 Healthcare Support Worker while taking part in a three-to- four-month course to regain their nursing skills.
-The return to practice programme, which is provided by Anglia Ruskin University, offers the chance to revisit clinical skills with the support of a nursing supervisor.
+The Return to Practice Course offers the chance to revisit clinical skills with the support of a nursing supervisor.
 At the end of the programme, participants undergo a robust assessment to ensure they are competent and able to perform as a registered nurse.
 Once participants have passed this assessment they can be appointed as a Band 5 registered nurse.

 We work very closely with Cambridge University Hospitals (CUH) and enjoy a shared service agreement supporting work experience opportunities.
 This is overseen by the Work Opportunities Team at CUH.